Before You Sue

 There are numerous methods of service available when serving the Civil Claim and the cost will vary depending on the method of service used.
 For more detailed information, review the section called Service of Documents.

 Depending how your file proceeds through the court system there may also be expenses related to making Court Applications, Witnesses or Interpreters and any additional costs awarded against you by the Court.

-For more detailed information see the Provincial Court Fees Regulation.
+For more detailed information see the Court of Justice Fees Regulation.

 Is there a time limit to sue?

 In many cases, you cannot sue after a certain period of time has gone by.
 This is called a limitation period.

 Time limits are a complex area of law and you should consult a lawyer if there is any doubt about the limitation period affecting your case.
 For more resource information refer to Links, Videos and Legal Resources.

 The following information is intended to provide a general overview of some types of Civil Claims filed in the Alberta Court of Justice Civil Division and is not legal advice.

 For debt claims, such as breach of contract, unpaid loans, damage deposits and rent owing, the time limit is generally two years from the time the debt began.
 An exception to this rule exists: if the defendant has acknowledged in writing that the debt is still owing, or if a partial payment has been made, the two-year limit starts when the debt was last acknowledged or partially paid.

 If you are suing for injuries or damages caused to yourself or your property, for example an assault or a car accident, the time limit is generally two years from the date of injury or damage.